TARGENE/TMLE.jl/docs/src/index.md

 ### ATE

-Let's consider the following example:
+Let's consider the following example for the ATE parameter:

 - W = [W_1, W_2, W_3] is a set of binary confounding variables, ``W \sim Bernoulli(0.5)``
 - T is a Binary variable, ``p(T=1|W=w) = \text{expit}(0.5W_1 + 1.5W_2 - W_3)``